 Medicaid is a joint federal and state program that helps people with limited income and few assets cover health care costs.
 Strict financial criteria dictate who is eligible for Medicaid coverage, especially when it comes to long-term services and supports (LTSS).
 This makes sense for a single applicant, but how does a married couple meet these financial eligibility requirements?

-The current national median cost of a semi-private nursing home room is $7,513 per month.
-Even couples who have made legal and financial preparations for retirement can quickly exhaust their savings when just one spouse develops a need for long-term care.
+Recent research shows that the national median cost of a semi-private nursing home room is $7,756 per month.
+Even couples who have made legal and financial preparations for retirement can quickly exhaust their savings when just one spouse develops a need for this level of care.
 Sadly, many people have not been willing or able to put funds aside for their future needs.
 Most older adults rely heavily on benefits from the Social Security Administration (SSA) as their main source of income in retirement.
-According to the SSA, half of elderly beneficiaries receive 50 percent or more of their income from Social Security even though the average monthly benefit for retired workers in December 2019 was only $1,503.
+According to the SSA, half of married elderly beneficiaries receive 50 percent or more of their income from Social Security even though the average monthly benefit for retired workers in December 2020 was only $1,544.

-Fortunately, Medicaid understands the importance of preserving retirement savings and income for community spouses.
-While the nursing home spouse must meet strict financial limits, Medicaid has taken steps to ensure that community spouses retain control of sufficient funds for their costs of living.
+Fortunately, while nursing home spouses must meet strict financial limits, Medicaid has taken steps to ensure that community spouses retain control of sufficient funds for their costs of living.
 Current laws to prevent “spousal impoverishment” were enacted by Congress in 1988.
-Prior to the passage of spousal impoverishment protections, community spouses faced serious financial hardship after spending down their income and assets on nursing home care to get Medicaid coverage to kick in for their institutionalized partners.
+Prior to the passage of spousal impoverishment provisions, community spouses faced serious financial hardship after spending down their income and assets on nursing home care to get Medicaid coverage to kick in for their institutionalized partners.

 According to Medicaid.gov, “These provisions help ensure that this situation will not occur and that community spouses are able to live out their lives with independence and dignity.”
 Now, community spouses are permitted to keep a certain amount of income and assets to pay for their living expenses even after their ill spouses qualify medically and financially for long-term care Medicaid.